 - Choose the required add-ons if they suit your coverage requirements

-- Always compare the available renter’s insurance policies before buying one.
+- Always compare the available life insurance policies before buying one.
 Comparing allows you to buy the plan which has the most inclusive coverage features at the most reasonable premium rates

 - Keep the bills and other relevant documents of the content that are insured under the policy